 The species can be found a variety of habitats in different regions ranging from sphagnum bogs, fens, swamps, wet meadows, open savannas, prairies and marshes to grasslands and floodplains.
 They are usually only found below 1500 m elevation.

-Their color pattern usually consists of a tan or grey ground color with a row of large rounded black or brownish blotches or spots down the middle of the back.
+Their color pattern usually consists of a tan or gray ground color with a row of large rounded black or brownish blotches or spots down the middle of the back.
 They also have 3 smaller rows of alternating spots on each side, although sometimes the back blotches fuse with those on found on the sides.

 The juvenile massasauga pattern is more distinct but they are usually paler than the adult snakes.
 They have keeled scales and a single anal scale.
 Cases of solid black melanistic specimens are also known.
+They are sometimes confused with other rattlesnake species such as the timber rattlesnake.

 Just like all other rattlesnake species, massasaugas are pit vipers and have 2 heat-sensitive pits located between its eyes and nostrils.